ant-design/ant-design/components/grid/index.en-US.md

 ## Flex layout

-Our grid systems support Flex layout to allow the elements within the parent to be aligned horizontally - left, center, right, wide arrangement, and decentralized arrangement.
+Our grid systems base on Flex layout to allow the elements within the parent to be aligned horizontally - left, center, right, wide arrangement, and decentralized arrangement.
 The Grid system also supports vertical alignment - top aligned, vertically centered, bottom-aligned.
 You can also define the order of elements by using `order`.

 Flex layout uses a 24 grid layout to define the width of each "box", but does not rigidly adhere to the grid layout.